reingart/pyfpdf/docs/Templates.md

 See template.py or [Web2Py](Web2Py.md) for a complete example.

 # Example - Elements defined in CSV file #
-You define your elements in a csv file "mycsvfile.csv" that will look like:
+You define your elements in a CSV file "mycsvfile.csv" that will look like:
 ```
 line0;T;20.0;13.0;190.0;13.0;times;10.0;0;0;0;0;65535;C;;0